DataDog/documentation/content/en/infrastructure/containers/orchestrator_explorer.md

 ### Resource utilization

-_For the Resource Utilization page, see [Resource Utilization][13]_.
+_For the Resource Utilization page, see [Resource Utilization][7]_.

-Within the Kubernetes Explorer, tab you can explore a selection of resource utilization metrics.
+Within the Kubernetes Explorer tab, you can explore a selection of resource utilization metrics.

 {{< img src="infrastructure/livecontainers/orch_ex_resource_utilization.png" alt="Container Resource Utilization" style="width:80%;">}}